rinnakk/nue-asr/README.md

 The name `Nue` comes from the Japanese word ([`鵺/ぬえ/Nue`](https://en.wikipedia.org/wiki/Nue)), one of the Japanese legendary creatures ([`妖怪/ようかい/Yōkai`](https://en.wikipedia.org/wiki/Y%C5%8Dkai)).

-This model is capable of performing highly accurate Japanese speech recognition.
-By utilizing a GPU, it can recognize speech at speeds exceeding real-time.
+This model provides end-to-end Japanese speech recognition with recognition accuracy comparable to the recent ASR models.
+You can recognize speech faster than real time by using a GPU.

-Benchmark score including our models can be seen at https://rinnakk.github.io/research/benchmarks/asr/
+Benchmark scores, including our models, can be found at https://rinnakk.github.io/research/benchmarks/asr/

-## Usage
+## Setup

+We tested our code using Python 3.8.10 and 3.10.12 with [PyTorch](https://pytorch.org/) 2.1.1 and [Transformers](https://huggingface.co/docs/transformers) 4.35.2.
+This codebase is expected to be compatible with Python 3.8 or later and recent PyTorch versions.
+The version of Transformers should be 4.33.0 or higher.

-First, install the code for inference this model.
+First, install the code for inference of this model.

 ```bash
 pip install git+https://github.com/rinnakk/nue-asr.git